Fighting the security war with an infrastructure upgrade

 Two steps to data security success

 What these examples demonstrate is that it is critical to leave no stone unturned in your quest for effective data security, and for compliance with associated regulations like GDPR.
-It doesn’t matter if you’re sending marketing emails or monitoring earthquakes: it applies to every business and organization, including yours.
+It doesn’t matter if you’re sending marketing emails or monitoring earthquakes: it applies to every business and organisation, including yours.

-Of course, different organizations will have different priorities and pain points to address.
+Of course, different organisations will have different priorities and pain points to address.
 But most businesses are likely to have two key things to consider: ageing devices and whether they are adequately protected from new and emerging threats, and how sensitive data is disposed of when devices are no longer required.
 Both can easily be overlooked in the day-to-day hustle and bustle of IT management, but can be taken care of through the deployment of an IT infrastructure refresh strategy.

 Firstly, by replacing leased IT assets after fixed periods, you can ensure that your entire IT estate is always modern.
 This can give you a much better chance of maintaining the level of resilience and protect required against contemporary security threats.